There are a lot of articles going around lately in regard to changes in LATCH regulations. Some contain incomplete or inaccurate information.

 The amendment states that there be a weight limit on the lower anchor points in a vehicle’s LATCH system of 65 pounds (total weight of child + seat).
 And every car seat will have a label letting the parent know the maximum weight of the child for which the lower anchors can be used after having taken into account the weight of their seat.
 This makes it easy for the parent so they don’t have to weigh both and do the math.
 Yay for ease!

 Until the amendment goes into effect, if it does, you need to be aware of what your vehicle manufacturer states and what your car seat manufacturer says for the seat you currently have to determine the lower anchor weight limits.
 Most vehicle manufacturers have already adopted this combined weight limit for lower anchors.
 You may have to check with the vehicle manufacturer’s customer service to see if they made changes in regard to the lower anchor points which may differ from what is in your vehicle’s owner’s manual.
-The Car Seat Lady put together a table based on the LATCH manual by SafeRideNews that lists the latest information from vehicle manufacturers, see this table here.

 If the vehicle manufacturer does say there is a weight limit, then when the weight of the car seat + the weight of the child is 65 lbs. or more, install the car seat with the vehicle’s seat belt.